THE BEST OF NAMIBIA AND BOTSWANA

 20 Night / 21 Day Self-Drive Safari, Accommodated

 This tour is perfect for those who want to explore the best of Namibia and Botswana in their own time.
 Starting from Windhoek, you travel via Sossusvlei and Swakopmund to the world-famous Etosha National Park.
-Continue through the fertile Kavango Region, part of the Caprivi Strip, and enter Botswana.
-Experience exceptional game viewing while on a two-day fly-in Okavango Delta safari.
-Pass the immense salt pans of Makgadikgadi and watch numerous elephant herds coming to drink at the Chobe River before ending the tour with a visit to the impressive Victoria Falls.
+Continue through the fertile Zambezi Region and enter Botswana.
+Visit the Tsodilo Hills before you continue to the Okavango Delta where you will stay at a traditional water-based camp.
+During a 2day fly-in safari to the Khwai & Moremi area you will enjoy game drives in one of Botswana’s best game reserves.
+Watch numerous elephant herds coming to drink at the Chobe River before ending the tour with a visit to the impressive Victoria Falls.

 Day 1-5 | Namibia

-- Windhoek: National Gallery, National Museum, Botanic Garden
+- Windhoek: National Gallery, Botanic Garden of Windhoek

 Day 6-11 | Namibia

-- Etosha National Park: Game drives, Etosha Pan
+- Etosha National Park: Game drives, Etosha salt pan

-- Caprivi Strip: Boat cruise on the Okavango River, game drive in the Mahango Area of the Bwabwata National Park
+- Caprivi Strip: Boat cruise on the Okavango River, Mahango Game Reserve

 Day 12-18 | Botswana

-- Okavango Delta: Flight into the delta, mokoro excursions, nature walks, game drives
+- Panhandle & Okavango Delta: Boat cruises, mokoro excursions, nature walk

 - Chobe National Park: Game drives, river cruises